zleypner/thirdge/MIGRATION_GUIDE.md

 ## Overview

-The Third Age website has been successfully migrated from a vanilla HTML/CSS/JavaScript setup to a modern Next.js 14 application with TypeScript and React.
+The Thirdge website has been successfully migrated from a vanilla HTML/CSS/JavaScript setup to a modern Next.js 14 application with TypeScript and React.
 This guide explains the changes and improvements.

 ## What Changed